 D. Partner Stunts

-1. Twisting dismounts with more than a 360 degree rotation require an additional spotter that assists on the cradle.
+1. Dismounts with more than one and one quarter twists require an additional spotter that assists on the cradle.

 2. Released load-ins from a handstand position (stationary or through a handspring load-in) to a partner stunt require an additional spotter.

 3. Stunts in which the top person is in a handstand position require an additional spotter.

 4. Stunts in which the base uses only one arm for support require a spotter when:

 a.
 The stunt is anything other than a cupie/awesome or basic liberty.
 All other one-arm stunts require a spotter (e.g., heel stretch, arabesque, high torch, scorpion, bow and arrow, etc.).

 b.
 There is a released twisting load-in or dismount.
 The spotter must be in place during the twist and assist on the cradle during twisting dismounts.

 c.
 The top person is popped from one arm to the other.